- Home

 Inspection, maintenance, care, and removal of trees on private property is the responsibility of the property owner(s).
 This includes portions of private trees that overhang public ways or public property.
 The Town of Brookline will only deal with private trees in very limited situations, such as clearing a portion of a private tree that has fallen and is blocking a public way.
 The Town does not have the authority or resources to inspect or provide tree care for private trees.
 The Town does maintain all public trees along public ways and on public property.
 Residents are not permitted to prune or care for public trees.
 Please contact the Brookline Parks and Open Space Division at 617-730-2088 to report issues or request maintenance of public trees.

-For private trees, the Town of Brookline DOES NOT RECOMMEND particular arborists or companies, but offers this list, containing several companies which have the required insurance and the necessary experience to perform the work.
+For private trees, the Town of Brookline DOES NOT RECOMMEND particular arborists or companies, but offers this list of qualified arborists, containing several companies which have the required insurance and the necessary experience to perform the work.
 Residents may wish to seek the assistance of a Massachusetts Certified Arborist (MCA) or an arborist certified by the International Society of Arboriculture (ISA).
 The listed tree organizations may also provide additional useful information.

 Never cut main branches back to stubs.
 Many people mistakenly "top" trees because they grow into utility wires, interfere with views or sunlight, or simply grow so large that they worry the landowner.
 Unfortunately, the topping process is often self-defeating.
 Ugly, bushy, weakly attached limbs usually grow back higher than the original branches.